Vinilificio/vinilificio.com/en/single-copy.md

 ### Custom print cover and label

 We print single copy (or small run) labels and covers in all formats, for single, double or triple vinyl records, single pocket or gatefold vinyl.
+We print with high quality digital printer.
 Have fun with the [Vinilificio App](https://app.vinilificio.com/){:target="_blank"}, easily create your own graphic design and order your vinyl.
 If you are familiar with design, ask for specifications and templates to create your cover and label.

 ### Audio